Animesht1008/FashionIntel/README.md

     UI-->>User: Toast + refreshed feed
 ```

 This traces one click end-to-end: the browser sends an authenticated `POST`, the API hands off to `runAgent()`, which logs a `running` row **before** doing any work (so even a crash mid-run leaves an auditable record), then loops through every active topic and brand.
-For each article found, it either **links** a missing association onto an existing row (if the URL was already seen — see §5.1) or runs it through Groq and saves it if it clears the noise/relevance bar.
+For each article found, it either **links** a missing association onto an existing row (if the URL was already seen) or runs it through Groq and saves it if it clears the noise/relevance bar.
 The final `UPDATE` to `agent_runs` and the JSON response back to the browser happen only after every topic and brand has been processed — which is also why a run can take a couple of minutes end-to-end when many brands are active.

 ---